-Due to the location of the property near the recorded location of SDI-525, the likelihood of prehistoric cultural resources being present at this location was considered to be moderate to high.
-Previous work by BFSA on the Stedman property at 9036 La Jolla Shores Lane over the past four years is particularly relevant given the identification of prehistoric artifacts at that address that are associated with SDI-525.
-While evidence of the western fringes of SDI-525 have been observed in the area of La Jolla Shores Lane, no significant cultural deposits have been identified at this location.
 There is documented evidence of the presence of the Archaic La Jolla cultural horizon and Late Prehistoric Kumeyaay temporary camps and village sites in the general area of the project.
-The current property is identified as being located within one-quarter mile of archaeological sites SDI-525, SDI-4670, SDI-11,075, and SDI-18,610.
-Because the property is located within a quarter-mile of four previously recorded shell midden sites, the likelihood of prehistoric cultural resources being present at this location is considered to be moderate.
+The project property is identified as being located within one-quarter mile of archaeological sites SDI-525, SDI-4670, SDI-11,075, and SDI-18,610.
+Because the property is located within a quarter-mile of four previously recorded shell midden sites, the likelihood of prehistoric cultural resources being present at this location was considered to be moderate to high.
 The site closest to the property is SDI-525.
 Based upon the 2015 survey and testing results report for the Amitai Residence conducted by Laguna Mountain Environmental, Inc. (Pigniolo and Serr 2015):